 Posts in Intuitive Eating

 Knowing v.
-'Knowing' with IE and HAES
+'Knowing' with Intuitive Eating and Health At Every Size

 “I get it (intuitive eating, health at every size, food freedom), but I don’t get it”.
 Translation: “intellectually I understand the concept, but experientially I’m at a loss.”
 This feels SO hard.
 So hard because we can know and understand the evidence that supports Intuitive Eating and Health at Every Size, but feel clueless as to how to make it feel true and put the concepts into practice.